 So tread carefully.
 You can always make more money down the road.
 However, your reputation can be much tougher to recover.

 Conversely, here’s what I would suggest to employers: Embrace reality.
 Talent at all levels of the spectrum has the power.

 As I noted, the job seekers you’re pursuing will almost certainly have multiple employment possibilities, higher compensation package offers, and less urgency to accept your open position within your timeline.

 Which means if you’re actively hiring in the auto space today, in order to thrive, you must be smart.
 Don’t drag your feet with your interviews and offer deliveries.
 The companies you’re competing with for talent are hustling to attract and close quality candidates, and so should you.

-Most importantly (and CRITICALLY!), take a hard look at your internal compensation bands: This will help you retain your current people (paying them what the current market demands) – and it will ease the pressure on you to offer new candidates below-market packages.
+Most importantly, take a hard look at your internal processes and compensation bands/benefits.
+This will help you retain your current employees — paying them what the current market demands — and it will ease the pressure on you and your company to offer your new automotive talent below-market packages.

-There’s a common sense to all of this, which seems easy to see when you’re looking at the employment market through a dispassionate lens.
-But, when you’re a candidate – or an employer, neck-deep in hiring (and getting hired), awareness can get lost in the fog of the process.
+All this seems like common sense when you’re looking at the U.S. automotive employment market through a dispassionate lens.
+But when you’re a candidate or a hiring company neck-deep in the hunt and stuck in the same old patterns, common sense can be lost in the fog of the process.